azharmunir43/playground/statistics/README.md

 # Practice Problems
-A repository of statistical techniques.
+A section for learning stats.